Mounjaro Side Effects

 How Long Do Mounjaro Side Effects Last?

-Most side effects of taking Mounjaro resolve within several days.
-Patients are most likely to experience side effects when first starting Mounjaro and after dosage increases.
-Some side effects may disappear during treatment as your body adjusts to the medicine.
+Most Mounjaro side effects resolve within several days.
+Patients are most likely to experience minor effects when first starting Mounjaro and after dosage increases.
+Some symptoms disappear during treatment as your body adjusts to the medicine.

-Higher doses contribute to greater chances of side effects and more severe symptoms.
+Higher doses often contribute to greater chances of side effects and more severe symptoms.
 Patients have reported long-term side effects from Mounjaro, including vomiting that lasts for weeks.
-More serious side effects, such as severe digestive issues or pancreatitis, can last long term.
+More serious side effects, such as severe digestive issues or pancreatitis, can be long-term.

-Anyone experiencing such side effects should speak to their doctor immediately.
+Anyone experiencing extreme or lasting side effects should speak to their doctor immediately.

 Is Mounjaro Safe To Take?